brucemack/brucemack.github.io/ampersand/parrot-55553-notes.md

 ---

-I've been using the 55553 parrot node quite a bit in my development.
+I've been using the 55553 parrot node quite a bit in my research and development.
 I reached out to it's owner, Patrick Perdue (N2DYI) and he sent me this very informative note (below) that gives insight into how Asterisk and parrot technology work.
 He modestly claims that he's a "terrible programmer," but